 Looking for a Crested Butte elopement photographer?

-I’m based in Boulder County, but travel to Crested Butte as often as I can, and have photographed a dozen elopements here over the past six years.
+I’m based in Boulder County, but travel to Crested Butte as often as I can, and have photographed over a dozen weddings and elopements here over the past six years.
 If you’re looking for an elopement photographer who has spent their time hiking local trails and driving mountain passes to explore the best locations (and because it’s fun, duh), I’d love to chat about how I can help you plan and capture the perfect adventurous elopement in my favorite place in Colorado.
 Check out my elopement collections, then contact me to schedule a video chat!